Frank Elderson: European Central Bank (2020–present)

 In October 2020, he was proposed by the Dutch finance minister Wopke Hoekstra to succeed Yves Mersch as executive board member of the European Central Bank.

 In competition with the Slovenian candidate Boštjan Jazbec, the Eurogroup approved Elderson's nomination.
-Despite concerns by MEPs over the lack of female members in the ECB's governing council, Elderson's nomination was eventually approved by the European Parliament's ECON Committee and by the plenary chamber of the European Parliament.
+Despite concerns by MEPs over the lack of female members in the ECB's governing council, Elderson's nomination was eventually approved by the European Parliament's ECON Committee and by the plenary chamber of the European Parliament (by 319 votes in favour, 202 against and 171 abstentions).
 His appointment was subsequently confirmed by the European Council.

-In 2020, he was appointed by the Eurogroup as one of the six members of the Executive Board of the European Central Bank to succeed Yves Mersch Elderson is likely to become the Vice-chair of the Supervisory board of the ECB.
+In December 2020, he was appointed by the Eurogroup as one of the six members of the Executive Board of the European Central Bank to succeed Yves Mersch Elderson officially became the Vice-chair of the ECB Supervisory Board in February 2021.

 Climate finance

-Frank Elderson has been playing a leading role in the debate on the role of central banks for addressing climate change, making the Dutch National Bank a leading player in this domain.
+Frank Elderson has been playing a leading role in the debate on the role of central banks for addressing climate change.
+In November 2024, he was listed by the Time magazine as one of the world’s most influential climate leaders.

+Elderson's leadership on green finance started when he was director for financial stability at the Dutch National Bank.
 In 2016, he founded and chaired the Sustainable Finance Platform, a forum hosted by the Dutch national bank gathering central bankers, government officials and civils society groups.

 In 2017, Elderson was appointed first chair of the Network for Greening the Financial System, a forum launched by 8 central banks (including the DNB) and financial authorities at the “One Planet Summit” in December 2017.
 The NGFS aims to "help strengthening the global response required to meet the goals of the Paris agreement and to enhance the role of the financial system to manage risks and to mobilize capital for green and low-carbon investments in the broader context of environmentally sustainable development.
 To this end, the Network defines and promotes best practices to be implemented within and outside of the Membership of the NGFS and conducts or commissions analytical work on green finance."

 Since its creation, the NGFS has since grown its membership to 89 members, and include the IMF and the Bank for International Settlements as observers, and the US Federal Reserve.
 Elderson was re-appointed chair for another two years term in September 2020.